 Give Your Team Time to do Their Day Job

-The Decider Doesn’t Have to Be There Everyday of the Design Sprint
+The Decider Doesn’t Have to Be There For the Entire Design Sprint

-If you’re trying to run a design Sprint in a large company, it’s likely the decider will have a great deal of trouble clearing their schedule for an entire week.
+If you’re trying to run a design Sprint in a large company, it’s likely the decider will have a bit of trouble clearing their schedule for the entire workshop.
 That’s ok!

 A delegated decision-maker should be in the room at all times to help move things along, but the one ultimately deciding what will go into the prototype doesn’t have to be.
-Bring them in when they can—maybe they can make a cameo appearance on day 1, listen to the presentation of sketch ideas, or if nothing else, simply make the decision after the final critique has been made.
+Bring them in when they can—maybe they can make a cameo appearance during the kick-off, listen to the presentation of sketch ideas, or if nothing else, simply make the decision after the final critique has been made.

-(Note: If the decider can’t even make a cameo appearance, that may be a sign you need to find a different problem.
+(Note: If the decider can’t even make a cameo appearance, that may be a sign you need to find a different problem and this one isn't their priority.
 Try to talk to the decider to determine a problem that he/she is excited to tackle.)